 These assets are subsequently measured at fair value.
 Interest / markup income calculated using the effective interest method, foreign exchange gains and losses and impairment are recognized in the consolidated statement of profit or loss.
 Other net gains and losses are recognized in the consolidated statement of comprehensive income.
-On derecognition, gains and losses accumulated in consolidated statement of profit or loss.
+On derecognition, gains and losses accumulated in consolidated statement of comprehensive income are reclassified to consolidated statement of profit or loss.